thaissn/course-dice/README.md

-# course-dice-game
+# course-dice
-Dice Game - Part of the "Complete JavaScript 2020" course.
+Dice game - part of the "Complete JavaScript 2020" course.
 Refered to as "The Pig Game" in the course.

 INITIAL GAME RULES: